masutaka/emacs-helm-ghq/README.md

 ### `helm-ghq`

-Execute with `ghq list --full-path` command.
-You can select a directory from the results.
+The `ghq list --full-path` command will be executed, after which you can select a directory from the results.

+### `helm-ghq-v2`

+The `ghq list --full-path` command will be executed, after which you can open the selected directory in Dired mode.

 ### `helm-for-files`